|Support Our Work > Help Families In Need|

-The Emergency Food Box Program's gardens are in full swing, growing little seedlings.
-Fruits and vegetable grown in our gardena provide fresh produce for our clients during the Spring and Summer months.
-Volunteers are needed to tend and water our gardens on a daily basis.
+The Emergency Food Box Program's gardens are soon to be in full swing, growing little seedlings.
+Fruits and vegetable grown in our gardens provide fresh produce for our clients during the spring and summer months.
+Neighborhood House needs volunteers to tend and water our gardens on a daily basis.
 This is a great opportunity for families to work together outside in the fresh air.

 We currently seek volunteers who can commit to watering and weeding our plots at West Portland United Methodist Church for only one hour per week (on Friday, Saturday, or Sunday).
 No experience required!

 We also need back-up gardening help for when our regulars aren't available.
 This is a great opportunity for a volunteer who lives near the corner of Taylor's Ferry Road and Capitol Highway--or for anyone who can donate just one hour a week to help feed the community and keep Portland green!